vidify/vidify/README.md

 `python ./setup.py install`

-*Note: you can add the --user flag to install it locally*
+*Note: you can add the --user flag to install it locally.*
+*Also, it's based on DBus so it only works on Linux.*

 ### Manually: